HenriqueMelo2007/cc50-replacement/README.md

 A key, for example, could be the sequence NQXPOMAFTRHLZGECYJIUWSKDVB.
 This 26-character key means that A (the first letter of the alphabet) must be converted to N (the first character of the key), B (the second letter of the alphabet) must be converted to Q (the second character of the key), and so on.

 A message like HELLO would then be encrypted as FOLLE, replacing each of the letters according to the mapping determined by the key.

+Here is an example of how the program might work.
+For example, if the user enters a key of YTNSHKVEFXRBAUQZCLWDMIPGJO and a plain text of HELLO:

+`$ ./substitution YTNSHKVEFXRBAUQZCLWDMIPGJO`

+`plain text: HELLO`

+`ciphertext: EHBBQ`